 Mortgage Lending Guidelines On Government Versus Conventional Loans

-This BLOG On Mortgage Lending Guidelines On Government Versus Conventional Loans Was UPDATED On March 7th, 2019
+This Article Is About Mortgage Lending Guidelines On Government Versus Conventional Loans

 Mortgage Lending Guidelines: Government Loans are home loan programs that insure lenders in the event of borrower defaults.
 There are three different types of government loan programs:

 - FHA Loans

 - USDA Loans

 Conventional Loans also referred to as Conforming Loans are not guaranteed and/or insured by the federal government.
 Conventional Loans need to conform to Fannie Mae and/or Freddie Mac Mortgage Lending Guidelines.
 The reason it needs to conform to Fannie/Freddie is that lenders sell conforming loans once its funds on the secondary market to Fannie Mae or Freddie Mac.
 If the loan does not conform to Fannie/Freddie Guidelines, Fannie/Freddie will not purchase them.

 There are two separate types of mortgage lending guidelines.